shotofcovfefe/questionable-beta/content/posts/favourite-things.md

 Beta so sketchy, the dynos they're spooky,
 I can't help but feel my sends are just flukey.

-Tape on my fingers and shoes full of odor,
+Tape on my fingers, my shoes' stinky odor,
-Faking that I'm more than just mediocre.
+Faking I'm anything more than mediocre.
 Tearing my tendons on pocketed swings,
 These are a few of my masochist things.

 When the skin tears, when the pump hits,
 When I’m feeling beat,
 I simply remember my masochist things,
-And get back to abusing... my feet.
+And get back to abusing... myyy feet.

 ...
 ```

 ---

-There's obviously a lot more to the song... but I should really get on to that life admin (definitely not one of my _favourite things_).
+There's a to the song... but I reeally should be getting back to that life admin stuff (unsurprisingly, not one of my _favourite things_).

 Thanks for all the beta, until next time ✌️